manasauriz/manasauriz/README.md

 ---

 Thanks for visiting!
-Feel free to reach out if something here interests you.
+If something here interests you, feel free to reach out on Discord @manasauriz